LukeFerris/react-single-landing-page/Readme.txt

 - TemplateFilePath: landingPageComponents/customSection.js.
 - A template file for when none of the other sections fit the requirement
 - Can be customised with any HTML or javascript content required.
-- Has access to MaterialUI components, React components and any other packages available as part of CreateReactApp
+- Has access to MaterialUI components V5 using emotion for styling (so not makestyles), React components and any other packages available as part of CreateReactApp
 - Appears vertically in the page just like the other packages
 - Where required a solution can include multiple customSection.js sections - all with different file names and component names.